 Definitions of Child Welfare Activities Allowed Under Title IV-B Subparts 1 and 2 - This list of definitions was compiled from the Social Security Act and title 45 of the Code of Federal Regulations.

-Checklist for the June 30th, 2013 Child and Family Services Report (CFSP)/Annual Progress and Services Report (APSR) Submission - This checklist was developed as an optional tool for tribes to ensure that the key elements of the CFSP and APSR are addressed in their plans.
+Checklist for the June 30th, 2015 Child and Family Services Report (CFSP)/Annual Progress and Services Report (APSR) Submission - This checklist was developed as an optional tool for tribes to ensure that the key elements of the CFSP and APSR are addressed in their plans.
 Items on the checklist have been shortened.
-See Program Instruction ACYF-CB-PI-13-03 for a complete description.
+See Program Instruction ACYF-CB-PI-15-04 for a complete description.

 CFSP/APSR Reporting Schedule for States and Tribes - This document provides a schedule of the reporting requirements for states' and tribes' CFSPs and APSRs.
 Please note that 45 CFR 1357.16(b) says, “The State and Indian Tribe must send the APSR and the CFS-101 to the appropriate ACF Regional Office no later than June 30 of the year prior to the fiscal year in which the services will be provided.”

-Tribal List Serve - The Children’s Bureau maintains a listserv for tribal representatives who work with the funding or program development aspects of the CFSP for a specific tribe.
-To apply to be a member of the list serve, please provide the name of the tribe you represent, your name, and email address.
+Tribal List Serv - The Children’s Bureau maintains a listserv for tribes that focuses on tribal child welfare programs and funding.
+If interested in being added to the listserv, please provide the name of the tribe you represent, your name, and email address.